F.D. Roosevelt State Park, Pine Mountain, GA

 We made a day trip to Callaway Gardens to bike ride and enjoy the park.
 Callaway Gardens is only 4 miles from FDR Park.
 Warm springs is also close by for visiting The Little White House or shop in the small town.

 FDR State Park is one of 5 state parks in Georgia that have horse trails.
 Guided trail rides are available for the whole family or feel free to bring your own horses and enjoy the trails.
 Primitive overnight horse camping and stall rentals are also available.
-For a minimal fee and current coggins you can enjoy riding the trails all day.
+For a minimal fee and current coggins you can enjoy riding the 20 miles of trails.